Links

 You must always define message text for the

-case (it's the fallback.)
+other case (it's the fallback.)

 Matching Priority / Algorithm